 APEGA follows the deferral method of accounting for contributions, which include grants and donations.
 Grants are recognized in the accounts when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
 Grants are deferred when initially recorded in the accounts and are recognized as revenue in the year in which the related expenses are recognized.
 Donations are recorded when received, since pledges are not legally enforceable claims.
 Unrestricted contributions are recognized as revenue when initially recorded in the accounts.
-Externally restricted contributions are deferred when initially recorded in the accounts and recognized as revenue in the year in which the related expenses are recognized.
+Externally restricted contributions are deferred when initially recorded in the accounts.